-The very first thing the people and pastors who formed the LCMS did was to establish a seminary to ensure that the preaching of the Gospel and distribution of the Sacraments would continue.
+The very first thing the people and pastors who formed The Lutheran Church--Missouri Synod did was to establish a seminary to ensure that the preaching of the Gospel and distribution of the Sacraments would continue.
 It should be no surprise that our missionaries follow the same pattern.

 Many years ago, the LCMS began to plant seeds that have provided a strong foundation and example for a worthwhile mission in global seminary education.
-We started over a century ago (1895) in India and then Brazil and Argentina, and then spent the next several decades sharing the Gospel and training leaders in half a dozen more countries.
+We started more than a century ago (1895) in India and then Brazil and Argentina, and then the LCMS spent the next several decades sharing the Gospel and training leaders in half a dozen more countries.

 Lutheran theology doesn’t allow human needs to be separated.
 Through the Holy Spirit’s work by means of faithful pastors, teachers and medical personnel, congregations spring up, people encounter the Word and Christians begin to gather as congregations around both Word and Sacrament.
 At that point, they are considered sustainable.
 They desire to see the faith continue from generation to generation, and the next step is to train their own leaders and pastors.